Dir sync by content with rename detection, hard link support, plus fast fdupes, and more.

 -H to treat hard links to the same file as distinct.
 If this option is not given, for each multiple-linked with other duplicates, a path is arbitrarily picked and printed.

-To find all files in Photos which are not in the backup (under any name):
+To find all files in Photos which are not in the backup (under any file name):

 lnsync onfirstonly /home/you/Photos /mnt/disk/Photos.
 To find all files with jpg extension,